jhpyle/docassemble/_docs/questions.md

 {% include side-by-side.html demo="css-class" %}

+# <a name="question metadata"></a>The `question metadata` specifier

+The optional `question metadata` specifier allows you to associate custom metadata with a `question`.
+You can use any format [YAML] will accept, and you can use [Mako] in text.
+The metadata will appear in the [JSON] representation of the `question`.

+{% highlight yaml %}
+question: |
+  What is your favorite fruit?
+fields:
+  - Fruit: favorite_fruit
+question metadata:
+  inspiration: Sophocles
+  antagonists:
+    - Frozen vegetables
+    - Roasted tree nuts
+    - ${ favorite_automobile }
+{% endhighlight %}

 # Using questions to set variables

 Here is a brief summary of the types of questions that can be asked.